List of Teen Titans (TV series) characters: Slade

-The Titans' most recurring foe and Robin's archenemy.
+Slade (voiced by Ron Perlman) is the Titans' most recurring foe and Robin's archenemy.
 Slade relentlessly stalked them since "Divide and Conquer" and enlisted the H.I.V.E.
 Academy to reveal his existence to the heroes in "Final Exam".
 Serving as the main antagonist of the first two seasons, Slade attempted to make Robin his apprentice in the first season and later enlisted Terra during the events of the second in an attempt to destroy the Titans that ended with his death.
-But Slade is revived in the fourth season as Trigon's undead emissary to oversee the ritual to summon the demon, siding with the Titans and fully resurrecting himself when Trigon betrayed him before taking his leave.
+Slade is revived in the fourth season as Trigon's undead emissary to oversee the ritual to summon the demon, siding with the Titans and fully resurrecting himself when Trigon betrayed him before taking his leave.